Master of Arts in Global and International Studies

 For all students, the M.A. degree also requires evidence of current competence (equivalent to 2 years of successful college-level study) in a modern spoken and written language other than their native tongue; courses taken to complete this requirement generally do not count toward the degree.
 Students must meet all general requirements as well as program requirements

 All students must have a final assessment component with an oral exam.
-This can be as part of a thesis option or as part of a research project and oral exam option or written and oral exam option.
+This can be as part of a thesis option, a research project and oral exam option, or a written and oral exam option.

 Thesis Option

 Students electing to write and defend a thesis must have their thesis project proposal approved by their thesis advisor prior to enrolling in GIST 898 Thesis and Research Project Writing.
 Students choosing the thesis option must complete GIST 898.
 If students have additional needs for thesis work beyond GIST 898, they are able to take additional thesis hours (GIST 899) to compete their research.
+After completion of the written thesis, students complete an oral presentation and defense of a thesis to a faculty committee.
 For guidelines and policy regarding the thesis, please consult the GIST graduate student handbook.

 Research Project and Oral Exam Option